OctopusDeploy/docs/docs/deployment-process/performance.md

 - How many deployment targets acquire packages in parallel
 - How many deployment targets you deploy to in parallel
 - Whether your steps run serially (one-after-the-other) or in parallel (at the same time)
+- How much of the work in the deployment steps is done on the Octpus server
 - The number and size of your variables
 - Other processes on the deployment target interfering with your deployment